m-jmc/m-jmc-XGBoost-Example-WBCD/README.md

 ## **ROC**

-AUC value 0.089 and ROC plot
+To further assess tue positives and false negative rate at various thresholds: AUC value 0.074 and ROC plot

 ```